morficus/Backgrid-ResponsiveGrid/README.md

 current vesion: v0.3.0

-An extension for [Backgrid.js](http://backgridjs.com/) to provide a better small-screen-friendly expereince.
+An extension for [Backgrid.js](http://backgridjs.com/) to provide a better small-screen-friendly experience.
-The extention was inspiered by [Zurb's Responsive Tables](http://zurb.com/playground/responsive-tables).
+The extention was inspired by [Zurb's Responsive Tables](http://zurb.com/playground/responsive-tables).

 ##Additional Dependencies